peterfairfield/anaxis/l/pyr_island.md

 Island of the Pyramids

 The pools of chaos.
 They will meet with Kraus, an agent of Darker Faire who has been keeping an eye on things, he will let you know that Lord Saxon is on the island, and would meet with them.

-Long Room with Strange Benches.
+Long Room with Strange Benches

 A clerical or voting chamber, fierce hierarchy lines.
 Lord Saxon will have dinner in the centre and while they eat he will let them know some things they may not already know:
 The Ghost Ship’s Connections.
 The Natural Colleges Experiment on the Island of Pyramids.